What’s hot and what’s not… does my vehicle need a cooling system flush?

 Transfers coolant from the radiator to the engine block.
 Water hoses are designed for extreme heat and pressure and must be replaced as per your vehicle maintenance guide.

-A radiator thermostat controls when coolant is sent to the engine for heat management during operation.
+An engine thermostat controls when and how much coolant is sent to the engine for heat management during operation.
 Without a properly operating thermostat your engine will overheat potentially causing serious damage.
-Signs of trouble with the thermostat include very high or very low temperature readings.
+Signs of trouble with the thermostat include extremely high or exceptionally low temperature readings.
 Remember to always allow your engine to cool down when checking the radiator for problems.
 The radiator cap should be cool to the touch before opening.

-The water pump is a simple centrifugal pump driven by a belt connected to the crankshaft of the engine.
+The water pump is a simple radial pump driven by a belt connected to the crankshaft of the engine.
 The pump circulates fluid whenever the engine is running.